ShongSu/shongsu.github.io/_posts/2016-04-27-notes-from-ctp.markdown

     char *malloc();
     setbuf(stdout, malloc(BUFSIZ);

 + `stdarg.h` is a header in the C standard library hat allows functions to accept an indefinite number of arguments.
-Example:
+Example 1:

         #include <stdio.h>
         #include <stdarg.h>